 You can find out much more about directions, and view interactive transportation and terminal maps by visiting our Edinburgh Maps & Directions page.

 Although National Express don't go to Edinburgh Airport, they do stop at a number of destinations which are close to the airport including Edinburgh City Centre.
 From here, jump on the Edinburgh Airlink 100 bus service and you'll be at the airport within 30 minutes.

 Megabus offer regular services to and from Edinburgh Airport from Aberdeen, Dundee, Inverness, Kinross and Perth.
 The price of the Megabus increases as you near your departure date so try and book in advance.
 If you book far enough in advance you can get a deal from as little as £1 plus 50p booking fee.
 You can actually travel from London Victoria to Edinburgh for £1 one way if you're lucky enough!
 But do bear in mind that this is only a limited number available for this offer!

 There are several other regular bus services between Edinburgh Airport and the city centre.
 The bus stands can be found in the front of the terminal building outside the UK arrivals lounge.

 The Airlink 100 bus is a regular shuttle which runs between the airport and the city (close to the bus and train stations and the high street).
-This service runs every fifteen minutes from 4 am till 12:30 am but during the hours from 1 am to 4 am, they run every half an hour off-peak.
+This service runs every fifteen minutes from 4 am till 12:30 am but during the hours from 1 am to 4 am, they run every half an hour.

 Edinburgh Airport does not have its own train station, but the two main stations in Edinburgh are easily accessible as they are both on regular bus routes.
 Both Edinburgh Waverley and Edinburgh Haymarket train stations operate services between Glasgow and other cross country destinations.